OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting.rst

 quality of the test suite assessment.
 We are using two types of mutations for our mutation testing.

-1: Mutations of Logical Conditions.
+1: Mutations of Logical Expression.

-2: Mutations of Arithmetic Operations.
+2: Mutations of Arithmetic Operation.

-For Logical Conditions, you must write test case assertions to check the intended behavior for all branches of the logical operator.
+For Logical Expression, you must write test case assertions to check the intended behavior for all branches of the logical operator.
 A simple logical condition has two branches, but a more complicated one with multiple boolean operators could generate more branches.

-For Arithmetic Operations, you must write test case assertions to effectively check if the operation produces expected behavior.
+For Arithmetic Operation, you must write test case assertions to effectively check if the operation produces expected behavior.

 What does it mean when lines need better testing?